 On the Get Products screen, click on Get Product to generate the transcript.
 To create a cover letter, select Create Letter.

 Following a successful request, an Account Transcript will display on the screen.

 - The Transactions section of the transcript contains details of the entire account.
-Each line shows a transaction code with an explanation of the code, the date of the transaction, and the dollar amount, if appropriate.
+The far-left column of each line shows a transaction code followed by an explanation of the code, the date of the transaction, and the dollar amount, if appropriate.